WICG/fenced-frame/explainer/storage_cookies_network_state.md

 ## Non goals for this document

-Note that this document does not go into how storage and cookie access for modes like "read-only" and "unpartitioned-storage" will be supported.
+Note that this document does not go into how unpartitioned storage/cookie access for modes like "read-only" and "unpartitioned-storage" will be supported.

 ## Fenced frame is not a nested browsing context